mento-protocol/docs/README.md

 ## What is Mento V3?

 **A DEX for onchain foreign exchange (FX).** Users swap stablecoins at **FX rates** — e.g. USDC ↔ GBPm at USD/GBP, or USDC ↔ EURm at USD/EUR — so onchain execution can compete with off-chain spot FX.
+The **core innovation** of Mento V3 is **Fixed-Price Market Makers (FPMMs)**: pools that quote an oracle rate instead of deriving price from reserves.

 ### Why a different design?